 Can cats really sense when you’re pregnant?
 As it turns out, there may be some truth to the idea that cats can sense when you’re pregnant.
 A study published in the journal Animal Cognition found that cats were more likely to orient themselves towards pregnant women than towards non-pregnant women.

 The researchers believe that this is because pregnant women produce different chemicals in their bodies (including pheromones) that Cats are able to pick up on.
-So if your cat is acting unusually affectionate or seems particularly interested in your belly, it could be a sign that they know you’re expecting!
-Of course, every cat is different, so not all of them will react to pregnancy in the same way.

 But if your cat does seem to know that something’s up, it might just be because they can sense those changes in your body chemistry.